-When you make decisions about the type of genetic results you want to learn about your child, the following will happen:
+When you make decisions about the type of genetic results you want to learn about yourself the following will happen:

-1. We will ask you and your child to use a decision tool to help you make your choices.
+1. We will ask you (and your parent/legal guardian, if applicable) to use a decision tool to help you make your choices.
 We may ask you to watch one or more short videos before you use the decision tool.

-2. We will ask you and your child to make your choices independently.
-We will ask you and your child to make your choices on your own, in separate locations if possible.
-If the study visit takes place remotely, we will break you and your child off into separate breakout rooms.
+2. If you decide to include your parent/legal guardian we will ask you to make independent choices in separate locations.
+If the study visit takes place remotely, we will break you and your parent/legal guardian off into separate breakout rooms.
 Each of you will be asked to complete a brief survey about how you made your decisions.
-3. Once you and your child decide which results you would like to learn separately, we will ask you to share and discuss your choices together.
-You both will have the option to change your choices.
+If you decide to not include your parent/legal guardian you will make your decisions on your own.
+3. Once you (and your parent/legal guardian, if applicable) decide which results you would like to learn separately, we will ask you to share and discuss your choices.
+You will have the option to change your choices.
 We may audio record this information.
-You and your child will have the option to jointly come to agreement on the set of conditions you want to learn about. - a.
-If your child is 18 years or older and you are not able to agree on results returned, we will consider your child's individual choices to be the final decision; - b.
-If your child is under the age of 18, and you are not able to agree, we will only return results that overlap.
-4. After the discussion, we will ask you and your child to sign and date a decision tool that will serve as the official record of your decisions.
-5. After you have made your final decisions, we will ask you and your child to answer survey questions about the decision making process.
-6. If you and your child, or just your child if they are aged 18 or older, choose to learn results, we will collect a saliva (spit) or blood sample that contains your child's DNA.
-Your child can choose whether to give a saliva or blood sample.
+If your parent/legal guardian is with you, we will involve your parent/legal guardian in the discussion.
+You and your parent/legal guardian will have the option to jointly come to agreement on the set of conditions you want to learn about.
+If you both are not able to agree, we will consider your individual choices to be the final decision and you will only receive results for those conditions, despite what your parent/legal guardian decides.

+4. After the discussion, we will ask you to sign and date a decision tool that will serve as the official record of your decisions.
+5. After you have made your final decisions, we will ask you (and your parent/legal guardian, if applicable) to answer survey questions about the decision making process.
+6. If you choose to learn results, we will collect a saliva (spit) or blood sample that contains your DNA.
+You can choose whether to give a saliva or blood sample.
 The blood sample will be 3 ml, which is about one teaspoon.
-7. After the study visit is over, you and/or your child will have 2 weeks to change your decision.
-A member of the study team will reach out to ask if you and your child would like to change your choices.
-If yes, a study team member will talk with you and/or your child about changes you want to make.
-As an alternative, if you and/or your child want to make changes to your choices, you may mail your request with your signature to the study team (Dr. Melanie Myers, Human Genetics, 3333 Burnet Ave, Cincinnati, OH 45229 MLC4001), you may also scan and then email the request to [\(Melanie.Myers@cchmc.org\)](mailto:(Melanie.Myers@cchmc.org)).
-8. Your child's DNA sample will be sent to the study laboratory (Laboratory of Molecular Medicine in Cambridge MA) after we know your final decision and we receive any necessary signed and dated forms if you decide to change your choices.

-9. If your child receive a positive result, we will share the result with you, your child, and your child's doctor.
+7. After the study visit is over, you will have 2 weeks to change your decision.
+A member of the study team will reach out to ask if you would like to change your choices.
+If yes, a study team member will talk with you about changes you want to make.
+As an alternative, if you want to make changes to your choices, you may mail your request with your signature to the study team (Dr. Melanie Myers, Human Genetics, 3333 Burnet Ave, Cincinnati, OH 45229 MLC4001), you may also scan and then email the request to [\(Melanie.Myers@cchmc.org\)](mailto:Melanie.Myers@cchmc.org).
+8. Your DNA sample will be sent to the study laboratory (Laboratory of Molecular Medicine in Cambridge, MA) after we know your final decision and we receive any necessary signed and dated forms if you decide to change your choices.
+9. If you receive a positive result, we will share the result with you, your parent/legal guardian, and your doctor.
 We will place the result in the electronic health record associated with this study.
-You will be able to choose whether you want to share negative results with your child's doctor.
-If your child is aged 18 or older, we will share the positive result with your child first, and they may choose to share the result with you.
+You will be able to choose whether you want to share negative results with your doctor.